-Since it first emerged on December 31, 2019, I’ve contended that the Coronavirus plague is a globalist-orchestrated pandemic designed to kill the international populist/nationalist rebellion.
+Since it first emerged late in 2019, I’ve contended that the Coronavirus plague is a globalist-orchestrated pandemic designed to kill the international populist/nationalist rebellion.
 I matched the disease timeline to that of the Trump victory over the impeachment scam, and showed a very similar timeline match-up of the 2009 Tea Party emergence with the H1N1 “Swine Flu” pandemic.

 Are the elites truly that black-hearted to kill possibly millions of their fellow human beings to serve their political interests?
 For politically-awakened students of history that’s a rhetorical question.
 People who can and have justified wars of aggression, assassinations, violent regime change, and even the slaughter of innocent unborn babies by the millions are obviously morally capable of spreading disease as a political tactic.

 The best example of this may be the “Spanish Flu” pandemic of 1918.
 A friend recently introduced me to two must–read articles on the topic that triggered my own broader investigation that I will now summarize.